The Energy and Natural Resources Law Institute is a leading postgraduate energy and natural resources school based in London, offering:

 We are grateful to Exxon Mobil and Shell International BV for their early support of the aims of the Institute and their generous donations to its establishment.

 We have created a membership scheme to harness our strong links with professionals in London involved in the sector.
 Participation extends across the full range of activities, building a strong relationship between those involved in education and research and professionals practising on the front line where the law, policy, regulation, investment and business operations meet.
-Our current membership includes Shell, Exxon Mobil, Clifford Chance, Norton Rose Fulbright, Dentons, Herbert Smith Freehills, BG Plc, FTI Consulting, 20 Essex Street Chambers, Ashurst and Freshfields Bruckhaus Deringer.
+Our current membership includes Shell, Exxon Mobil, Clifford Chance, Norton Rose Fulbright, Dentons, Herbert Smith Freehills, FTI Consulting, 20 Essex Street Chambers, Ashurst, DLA Piper, Covington & Burling and Freshfields Bruckhaus Deringer.
 Our members are actively involved in providing support and advice on teaching, the curriculum, mentoring and internships as well as taking part in and attending guest lectures, the Forum and our Energy Fundamentals course.

 Our members support has been enhanced by: